epiphenomena/htidp/README.md

 This is a proposed email killer.
 But it accomplishes the task in stages.

-## Version 1 - Plain VCARD, optional addl fields
+## Plain VCARD, optional addl fields

-The goal of HTIDP.v1 is to facilitate sharing standard VCARD information such that each party controls what contact information they share with whom, and can keep their contact information updated.
+The goal of HTIDP is to facilitate sharing standard VCARD information such that each party controls what contact information they share with whom, and can keep their contact information updated.